J3olchara/yandex-team/README.md

 Prevent third parties from getting values of your .env variables

+4. Migrate database:
+  > python3 lyceum/manage.py makemigrations
+  >
+  > python3 lyceum/manage.py migrate

+5. Create your admin account:
+  > python3 lyceum/manage.py createsuperuser
+> - write your login
+> - write your email
+> - write your password
+> - confirm the password

-4. finally run it by this command:
+6. finally run it by this command:
-  > python3 lyceum/manage.py runserver localhost:80
+> python3 lyceum/manage.py runserver

-Then the application will start on http://localhost:80
+Then the application will start on http://localhost:8000